SavageLearning/machete-ui/README.md

 ## Running end-to-end tests

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
-Before running the tests make sure you are serving the app via `ng serve`.
+Before running the tests make sure you are serving the Machete app on `:4213`.
+Naturally this also requires running the Angular app via `ng serve`.

 ## Further help
 See the main project [Machete project](https://github.com/savagelearning/machete) for issue and project information.